tamilselvanarjun/auto-ed/docs/_build/html/_sources/mod1.rst.txt

 Exercise 3: Looking Toward Multiple Inputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We can use the same process to compute derivatives for functions of multiple inputs.
-Consider the function,
+Consider the function:

 .. math::
         f(x,y)=\exp(-(\sin(x)-\cos(y))^2)

-Practice drawing the computational graph for this function using the visualization tool.
+Practice drawing the computational graph for this function using the Auto-eD visualization tool.
 We'll discuss the theory behind functions of multiple inputs in the next module.